CapitalXtend

 Fundamental analysis is easy if you focus on trading a minor currency pair on daily basis.

-There are so many platforms available to trade Forex for beginners but understanding the right platform for Forex trading is essential.
+There are so many platforms available for Forex trading for beginners but understanding the right platform for Forex trading is essential.

 Always trade with an international regulated broker with a license for providing a trading platform for your country.